 Can we visit the land/community?

-Potentially interested future participants are welcome to visit and stay once we have land, to get a feel for the community before applying and/or entering into a Participant Trial Period, but it is not mandatory.
-They could either come to camp (a planned $10 per spot per night) to observe and to enjoy the community atmosphere and lands without engaging in the community responsibilities, or come to work exchange (25 hours per week for food and lodging) to be immersed in the community rhythms and dynamics (see links for details).
-It is strongly recommended if your intention is to find community, that you read the Membership Contract before coming!
+Yes.
+Potentially interested future participants are welcome to visit as paying guests to get a feel for the community before applying and/or entering into a Participant Trial Period, but it is not mandatory.
+They could either come to camp (a planned $10 per spot per night) to observe and to enjoy the community atmosphere and lands without engaging in the community responsibilities, or come to work exchange (25 hours per week for food and lodging) to be immersed in the community rhythms and dynamics.
+Just write to us at firstname.lastname@example.org and let us know what your intentions are and we will work out an arrangement.

 Can I own land in the community?

 No. A Participants stewarded lot is considered thier private space and they have many freedoms to do what they like with those spaces however the land is owned collectively through our corporation.
 We have specifically structured the community to get away from any form of speculation and land price speculation is one of the biggest forms of fake wealth generation in the modern world.
 We prefer to build our wealth from our efforts over time.
 The equation: effort x time = real created wealth.
 Instead of ownership each tribe member will choose an equal sized plot of land to Steward and build a home on if they so wish.
 This not only puts speculation, a form of slavery to rest, but also makes it more affordable for lower income people and families to join the community.
 See our Private Stewardship in our Membership contract - Land Steward section for full details.

 Can I own a home in the community?